nipeshkc7/batch-scripts/README.md

 # Batch-Scripts

-💻💻 Some of the batch-scripts I commonly use for actions like intializing new repositories, pushing to existing repositories
+💻💻 Some of the batch-scripts I commonly use for actions like intializing new repositories, pushing to existing repositories etc.

 ## Usage